box/box-python-sdk-gen/migration-guide.md

 ## Introduction

-The new `box-sdk-gen` SDK library, which helps Python developers to conveniently integrate with Box API.
+The new `box-sdk-gen` SDK library helps Python developers to conveniently integrate with Box API.
 In the contrary to the previous library (`boxsdk`), it is not manually maintained, but auto-generated based on Open API Specification.
 This means you can leverage the most up-to-date Box API features in your applications without delay.
 More information and benefits of using the new can be found in the